 An autotelic person needs few material possessions and little entertainment, comfort, power, or fame because so much of what he or she does is already rewarding.
 Because such persons experience flow in work, in family life, when interacting with people, when eating, even when alone with nothing to do, they are less dependent on the external rewards that keep others motivated to go on with a life composed of routines.
 They are more autonomous and independent because they cannot be as easily manipulated with threats or rewards from the outside.
 At the same time, they are more involved with everything around them because they are fully immersed in the current of life. – Mihaly Csikszentmihalyi

 Csikszentmihalyi developed the psychological concept of Flow, a highly focused mental state.
 He discovered that people find genuine satisfaction in this state.
 They are entirely absorbed in an activity, especially one that involves their creative abilities.
 During this optimal experience they feel “strong, alert, in effortless control, unselfconscious, and at the peak of their abilities.”

-People with autotelic personalities tend to have a greater preference for challenging opportunities, and learning skills that stimulates them and encourage development.
+People with autotelic personalities tend to have a greater preference for challenging opportunities and learning skills that stimulate them and encourage development.
 They are also willing to go through an initial stage of activation that overloads the brain with information or taxes the body with new challenges.

 He says that “most enjoyable activities are not natural; they demand an effort that initially one is reluctant to make.
 But once the interaction starts to provide feedback to the person’s skills, it usually begins to be intrinsically rewarding.”
 “Most people never push this first stage far enough,” notes Steven Kotler, “which is why they constantly miss the doorway to the flow experience.”